AVM and desktop valuations possible, with more options for complex and long form valuations.

 Valuations will be conducted as follows:

-Blocks < 20 units - Minimum valuation applies to each unit.
+Blocks < 20 units – Aggregate valuation of the block.

 New build properties are those that are less than two years old (from the date of practical completion) and/or have not been lived in.